jpreardon/headphone-tube-amp/project-log.md

 # Project Log

+### 2015-12-17

+I wired up the tube, plugged in the power and...

+Shiiiit.
+The LED was flashing, it's not supposed to flash.

+I thought that it might be the crap power supply I was using, so I tried a better one.
+That one shut down as soon as I flipped the power switch.

+I think there is a short on the board somewhere.
+Which sucks, because I'm going to have to do major surgery to get at it.
+I also think that the solid state components might be blown out at this point.
+The LM317 and MOSFETs were all very hot, I expect that from the LM317, but not the MOSFETs.

+I'm going to take a break, clean up a bit and think about what to do next.
+I could try soldering up another perf board since trouble shooting what I've got seems almost impossible.
+Or, maybe I should just bite the bullet and etch a board.

 ### 2015-12-26

 I spent most of the day working on finishing this project.
 I started by getting all of the enclosure components wired and soldered.
 Soldering is a joy, by the way, with my new solder station--a christmas gift from my wife.